 New oil types (from heavy crude oil to light crude oils and condensates) are continuously coming into production worldwide.
 Due to large variations in different crude oils' physical and chemical properties, their behaviour and fate may vary greatly if spilled at sea.
 For example, the "Braer" accident at the Shetlands (1993) and the "Sea Empress" accident in Wales (1996) have demonstrated how different the fate and behaviour of the crude oils can be when spilled on the sea surface.
 For that reason, obtaining comprehensive knowledge about the expected behaviour of spilled oil at sea is of great importance.
 Moreover, the "Deepwater Horizon" incident in the Gulf of Mexico (2010) clearly showed how the efficacy of the different response techniques changed as the oil weathered and emulsified on the sea surface over a long period.
-These past experiences shape the knowledge base and the subsequent refinement of future operative strategies in terms of where, when and how the mitigation methods should operate during a response operation.
+These past experiences shape the knowledge base and the subsequent refinement of future operative strategies in terms of where, when, and how the mitigation methods should operate during a response operation.
 Appendix A describes the general physical and chemical properties and weathering processes of crude oils spilled on the sea surface.

-SINTEF Ocean, Dept. of Environment and New Recourses has performed a weathering study on Kvitebjørn condensate (2019) based on a request from Equinor.
-The weathering study was conducted at 13 °C. The obtained laboratory data were used to predict the weathering properties of the oil by use of the SINTEF Oil Weathering Model (OWM).
+SINTEF Ocean has performed a weathering study (refers to Aktivitetsforskriften § 59) on Aasta Hansteen blend based on a request from Equinor.
+The weathering study was conducted at 13 °C as agreed upon with the client.
+The obtained laboratory data were further used to predict the weathering properties of the condensate by use of the SINTEF Oil Weathering Model (OWM).
+Information about the Aasta Hansteen field is given in Figure 2-1, below.